tonoyaahmed1/amazon-product-rating-model/README.md

 ## Dataset description

 The datasets are no longer available.
-The schmea of the data is outlined below for the purpose of understanding the code.
+The schema of the data is outlined below for the purpose of understanding the code.

   The review table is for extracting the rating information for each product in Task 1.